 What is a better alternative to the TeamGroup GX2?

 So, at the same price point, you can easily buy the WD Blue which is a DRAM SSD.
 You can also go for Crucial MX500 which is again DRAM SSD.
-However, MX500’s price might be ~10$ higher than the GX2.
+However, MX500’s price might be a little bit higher than the GX2.
 But, its performance is highly recognized.

 I am not saying that the GX2 is bad just because it is a DRAM-less SSD.
 But, if you want to go for a much more reliable and fast SSD, these two are good options for you.